IAK143/PROJECT_i/README.md

 *pip install -r requirements.txt -- somethimes
 python main.py

+If you're using dlib, make sure to install prerequisites:
+On Windows: You may need CMake, Visual Studio Build Tools.

+On macOS/Linux: You may need cmake, boost, xcode-select, etc.

 ✅ Make sure you have a working webcam and Python 3.8+ installed.